Wednesday, January 3, 2024

 TCCC

-1996 CAPT Frank Butler formalizes concepts and experiences from lessons learned in prior conflicts into first TCCC guidelines, and publishes them as an article.
+1996 CAPT Frank Butler formalized concepts and experiences from lessons learned in prior conflicts into first TCCC guidelines, and publishes them as an article.
 These guidelines were presented to DoD leadership, but were not immediately implemented as a universal standard.
 However, they were adopted by the Naval Special Warfare Command, 75th Ranger Regiment, the Army Special Missions Unit, and Air Force pararescue community.

 Medical research efforts by the US Special Operations Command led to the initiation of the 42-member Committee on TCCC (CoTCCC).
 CoTCCC's mission is “To develop on an ongoing basis the best possible set of trauma care guidelines customized for the tactical environment and to facilitate the transition of these recommendations into battlefield trauma care practice.”
 CoTCCC membership includes representatives from all service branches, and includes surgical specialists, emergency physicians, combat medical educators, physicians assistants, nurses, and medical planners.
 At least 30% of the voting membership must be active or former combat medics, paramedics, or pararescuemen.
 TCCC guidelines are based on evidence-based medicine, not anecdotal instances.